 Particularly striking has been the development of the law of deprivation of citizenship.
 The original sect.
 40 of the British Nationality Act 1981 allowed on the grounds of fraud, false representation or concealment of a material fact.
 Particularly after the events of September 2001, there was antipathy towards anyone who might be suspected of being 'foreign terrorists'.
 Dummett attributes the changes made by sect.
 4 of the Nationality, Immigration and Asylum Act 2002 to this (2005: 575), though a more populist motivation existed: the popular Press was greatly excited by the Home Secretary's inability to deport Abu Hamza al-Masri, an objectionable Muslim preacher originally from Egypt, because he had naturalised following his marriage to a British woman.
 Sect.
-4 of the 2002 Act allowed deprivation of citizenship if the person had done something seriously prejudicial to the vital interests of the UK or a British overseas territory, but not if that would leave them stateless, or on the previous grounds (when however consequential statelessness was permitted).
-49 This also applied to those born in the UK, which caused some public disquiet.
+4 of the 2002 Act allowed deprivation of citizenship if the person had done something seriously prejudicial to the vital interests of the UK or a British overseas territory, but not if that would leave them stateless, or on the previous grounds (when however consequential statelessness was permitted).49 This also applied to those born in the UK, which caused some public disquiet.
 Sect.
-4 of the Asylum and Immigration (Treatement of Claimants etc) Act 2004 made appeals against deprivation orders nonsuspensive.
-A further 'war on terror' case, this time one giving rise to legal report (Hicks, see below), was the apparent catalyst for a still weightier provision, allowing the
+4 of the Asylum and Immigration (Treatment of Claimants etc) Act 2004 made appeals against deprivation orders non-suspensive.
+A further 'war on terror' case, this time one giving rise to legal report (Hicks, see below), was the apparent catalyst for a still weightier provision, allowing the Secretary of State to make a deprivation of British citizenship if he considered that conducive to the public good.50

 47 A child born before the parent achieves the five years' residence may subsequently be registered.
 48 British Citizenship (Designated Service) Order 2006.
-Such children may also be registered as British citizens.
+Such children may also be registered as British